Revisiting MAE pre-training for 3D medical image segmentation: Introduction

 \section{Introduction}

 In recent years, the concept of Self-Supervised Learning (SSL) has emerged as a driving factor in data-rich domains, enabling large-scale pre-training that facilitates the learning of robust and transferable general-purpose representations \citep{assran2023self,oquab2023dinov2,he2022masked}.
 This paradigm shift has been instrumental in advancing various fields, particularly in domains with abundant labeled data like NLP or natural vision.
 In the domain of 3D medical image computing, this trend has not caught on.

-Currently, the domain is either focused on training from-scratch, mainly using the nnU-Net framework by \citet{isensee2021nnu}, or using supervised pretraining, which is limited by the cost associated with annotated data \citep{wasserthal2023totalsegmentator,ulrich2023multitalent,huang2023stu}.
-The usage of supervised pretraining implies the willingness of the domain to adopt pretraining and calls to question the currently established SSL methods in the domain.
+Currently, the domain is either focused on training from-scratch, mainly using the nnU-Net framework by \citet{isensee2021nnu}, or using supervised pre-training, which is limited by the cost associated with annotated data \citep{wasserthal2023totalsegmentator,ulrich2023multitalent,huang2023stu}.
+The usage of supervised pre-training implies the willingness of the domain to adopt pre-training and calls to question the currently established SSL methods in the domain.
 We believe this lack of widespread adoption of previously established methods can be attributed to three major pitfalls of previous SSL research in this field:

-\textbf{P1 - Limited dataset size:} Many SSL approaches have been developed on very few unlabeled volumes, often being trained on fewer than 10,000 images \cite{zhou2021models, wu2024voco, tang2024hyspark, tang2022self, zhuang2023advancing, hatamizadeh2021swin}, almost approaching scales of supervised dataset sizes.
+\textbf{P1 - Limited dataset size:} Many SSL approaches have been developed on very few unlabeled volumes, often being trained on fewer than 10,000 images \cite{zhou2021models, wu2024voco, tang2024hyspark, tang2022self, zhuang2023advancing, hatamizadeh2021swin,gu2024self, chaitanya2020contrastive}, almost approaching scales of supervised dataset sizes.
 These datasets tend to be pooled from publicly available annotated datasets, as larger datasets pose a greater hurdle to acquire.
 While many hospitals possess 3D medical images in the millions, they are locked away from the public due to patient privacy concerns.
-While some larger open-source datasets exist, e.g., the Adolescent Brain Cognitive Decline (ABCD) dataset of the NIH (N=40k) or the UK Biobank (UK-BB) (N=120k), they restrict access pending an internal review board's approval, posing a hurdle for open science.
-More recently, the UK-BB stopped allowing downloading data to local hardware, signaling a public decrease in the community's willingness to share data.
+Some larger open-source datasets exist, e.g., the Adolescent Brain Cognitive Development (ABCD) dataset of the NIH (N=40k)~\citep{national2015adolescent} or the UK Biobank dataset (N=120k), but they restrict access pending an internal review board's approval, posing a hurdle for open science.